Rutvik-Trivedi/tarjani/README.md

 # Note:
 A demo repository has been created now which contains videos on the features of TARJANI and giving simple demonstration of its usage.
 You may find the demonstrations at [tarjani-demo](https://github.com/Rutvik-Trivedi/tarjani-demo).

+# Update Notes:
+TARJANI is improving constantly with each new updates.
+Check the [Changelog](#changelog) for more information on what's new and what has been fixed in each new updates

 # Documentation

 ### Installation: